Turkish Naval Forces: Reis-class submarine

-Apart from Piri Reis, five more vessels of the project are expected to hit the seas by 2027.
-As Piri Reis was deployed to the sea, the project's second submarine Hızırreis’ outfitting and two vessels’ hull production phases are ongoing.
+Apart from Piri Reis, five more submarines of the project are expected to be commissioned by 2027.
+The sea trials of the first submarine of the class, Piri Reis, began on 6 December 2022.
+TCG Piri Reis (S-330) was commissioned on 24 August 2024.
+The outfitting of the project's second submarine Hızır Reis and the hull production phases of two other vessels are ongoing.

-In 2015, Golcuk Naval Shipyard commenced a 10 year programme to build 6 Type 214, locally known as Reis class submarines with technology from Thyssenkrupp Marine Systems of Germany.
+In 2015, Gölcük Naval Shipyard commenced a 10-year programme to build six Type 214 submarines, locally known as the Reis-class submarines, with technology from Thyssen-Krupp Marine Systems of Germany.